Select Page

 Focused on innovation and entrepreneurship, the Mittal Institute’s annual Seed for Change (SFC) competition awards funding to bold, creative ideas developed by Harvard students with the potential to drive meaningful impact in India.
-Meet this year’s three grand prize winners.
+Meet this year’s grand prize winner and two runners up.

 Turning Risk Hours into Growth Hours Through Safe After-School Spaces for Migrant Children